 There are different formats that these interviews take, and so it’s best to go through extensive medicine interview prep for UK schools beforehand.

-A common form of interviewing is the MMI, or multiple mini-interview format, used by institutions like Cambridge and Norwich Medical School – most schools in the UK use the MMI format.
+A common form of interviewing is the MMI, or multiple mini-interview format, used by institutions like Cambridge and Norwich Medical School – most schools in the UK use the MMI format, so check out some of our top MMI tips.
 This consists of several stations, short interviews, covering different subjects with more focused topics.
 The MMI consists of 8-12 min-stations wherein the candidate is asked questions on topics like ethics or policy – for instance.
+To prepare for this unique interview format, MMI prep can make the difference.

 The other form of interviewing is a longer-form version, called a panel or traditional interview.
 This is used by Lancaster, for instance.
 A panel of admissions officers will cover a variety of topics and medical school interview questions with the interviewee.
 More open-ended questions tend to be asked here – questions like, “Tell us a bit about yourself.”